 What do governors do?

 Governors are essential to the work of the school and are legally responsible for it.
-They are not however, involved in the day to day running of the school which is managed by Mr Wright and the Senior Leadership Team.
+They are not however, involved in the day to day running of the school which is managed by Mr Norman and the Senior Leadership Team.
 This leaves governors free to focus on their core functions of:

 Governors act as a sounding board for issues being reviewed within the school and work with senior leaders to raise standards of attainment, challenging them to ensure the school continues to improve and provide every pupil with a wonderful learning experience.
 They approve the school budget and appoint the Head Teacher.
 They work as a team and make collective decisions, abiding by an agreed code of conduct (see below).
 As you would expect they need to gain an understanding of the school and its overall performance in order to explain its decision and actions.
 This is done by attending regular meetings and carrying out school visits.
 They also attend training in order to keep up to date with the requirements of the role.

 The Governing Board adopted the National Governors Association model code of conduct in January 2020, updated in 2021.

 The governing board reconstituted in November 2021 and the number of governors on the instrument of government is now set at eleven.
 The nine is made up of different categories of Governor.
 There are 3 parent governors, 5 co-opted governors, 1 Head Teacher (ex officio) governor, 1 staff governor and 1 Local Authority governor.
 The term of office for each governor (other than the Head Teacher) is four years, although being a voluntary position governors may resign at any time.
 The governing board is also supported by Associate Members who are appointed by the governing board to contribute their skills and expertise to a specific committee.